 Costs of Working with Twitch Influencers

-Fees can depend on your influencer’s audience size and how well your product aligns with the streamer.
-If it’s a product they already love or something they’d definitely use, then the partnership feels more natural.
+Fees can depend on your influencer’s audience size and how well your product or game aligns with the streamer.
+If it’s a product or game they already love or something they’d definitely use, then the partnership feels more natural.
 They won’t have to work as hard to find good things to say about your brand, so it’s easier on them.

 However, you also have to consider the time that goes into a live stream compared to an Instagram post.
 Instagram influencers take a photograph, write a caption, and finish the post.
 Even if they’re sharing in Stories, there’s a set time limit.
 Twitch streams can last much longer, so you need to set a time expectation for your ads.